The only thing that lasts is change

 Eliminating cultural tensions is an important element of change management.
 It is worth bearing it in mind while setting priorities in such a way so that the change is harmonized with the organizational culture.
 Openness, transparency, a willingness to listen to employees and a properly planned and implemented communication strategy will help to reduce these tensions.

-In change management, effective strategies have a lot in common with Agile software development.
-In the end, there is one thing to remember: change is to serve people, not the other way around.
+In the end, there is one thing that change leaders need to bear in mind: change is to serve people, not the other way around.
 Going back to Heraclitus: “everything flows” (pantha rhei).
 Having a change management strategy allows us to understand that everything flows, but also what the source of the change is and where it is heading.
 In today’s world, characterized by a stream of changes, it is an extremely important skill.